Whole-House Water Softeners, Water Conditioners & Water Filters: What’s The Difference?

 Of course, some of the contaminants mentioned above can be pretty scary if present in your water supply in high enough levels, posing potential health and safety issues.
 Others might be classified as more of an annoyance.
 Thought by some to be grouped in the latter category, the impact of heightened levels of limescale (best addressed by a water softener) could range from personal issues such as dry skin and dull hair, to soap scum deposits in sinks and tubs, white powder fouling faucet and shower aerators, leaking faucet seals, potential damage (or shortened lifespan) to appliances such as your water heater, boiler, washing machine and dishwasher – even the very water piping inside your home.
 Potentially more than just an annoyance!
 (Having to use more soap in order to achieve effective cleaning seems fairly minor, compared to the rest of this list.)

-The installed cost for water filters and water softeners can vary widely, but it’s a given that a whole-home water softening system is not a minor investment.
-Depending on your choice of whole-house water filters, that can also be a significant expense.
-Examples of some common water filter options are: basic, inline flow-thru models; reverse-osmosis (RO) filters; and units that incorporate ultraviolet light (UV) treatment technology.
+The installed cost for water filters, water conditioners, and water softeners can vary widely, but it’s a given that a quality, effective, whole-home water treatment system may not be a minor investment.
 It doesn’t make sense to get carried away buying the ‘best’ option available, with all the bells and whistles, rather, the one or ones that best addresses your specific needs.

 - Iron and Rust